REGULATORY COMPLIANCE AND POWER PLANT ADVANCED CONTROL

 What functions must the CCI have?
 Are they all mandatory?

-Will the distributor indicate which new systems will also have P and Q controls?
+Will the distributor indicate which new power plants will also have P and Q controls?

 Is NTP time synchronization compliant with Annex O?

-Annex T of CEI 0-16 2022-03, paragraph T.3.3.4.5, clarifies that Annex O, in section O.13.1.5, indicates that the time synchronization function can be performed by a GPS receiver integrated in the CCI, or it can be provided via a communication network service.
-Subsequently, the same paragraph indicates the secure NTS version of NTP as the protocol to be used.
+Annexes O and T state that the time synchronization function can be performed by a GPS receiver integrated into the CCI, or it can be provided via a local communications network service, using the NTS protocol, the secure version of NTP.

 Who provides the connectivity and equipment for the CCI?
 The DSO or the manufacturer?